 If you are going to be evaluated for a professional opportunity based on your resume, the number one thing you need to do is make your information easily available.
 Make the font legible.
-Keep the font size large enough to read without reading glasses.
-Use bullets and clearly separated and labelled sections.
+Keep the size large enough to read without reading glasses.
+Use bullets and clearly separated or labelled sections.
 Is there enough white space?
 Too much white space?
 If you fail to cover these basics, your resume will be useless.

-Another main issue: Length.
-Typically, an art resume is two to three pages in length.
-If you are asked for a ‘Curriculum Vitae,’ this document can be many pages in length and include everything, but a resume really should be no longer than two pages.
-Your art resume should be edited down to just the essentials – your most recent accomplishments listed chronologically with most recent items first, your education, your contact information, and, if applicable, your professional experience.
+Another main issue: length.
+Typically, an art resume is two to three pages long.
+If you are asked for a Curriculum Vitae (CV), this document can be many pages in length and include everything you’ve ever done in art related fields, but a resume really should be no longer than two pages.
+Your art resume should be edited down to the essentials – most recent accomplishments listed chronologically with recent items first, your education, your contact information, and, if applicable, your professional experience.

 Categories and Sections: